 34. Complete an Escape Room

-36. Laze the day away at Epperson Lagoon
+36. Laze the day away at a local Lagoon

-Epperson Lagoon is an over the top, 7-acre manmade lagoon located within a planned community in Wesley Chapel.
-While it’s slated to eventually be exclusively for the community residents, it’s still open to the public by way of day passes.
-You can upgrade your experience by renting a private cabana, or paddling the lagoon on a paddle board or in a kayak.
+Epperson Lagoon is an over the top, 7-acre manmade lagoon located in Wesley Chapel and now has two more sister properties – Southshore Bay in Wimauma and Mirada in San Antonio.
+All three are open to the public by way of day passes.
+You can upgrade your experience by renting a private cabana or paddling the lagoon on a paddle board or in a kayak.
 Did we mention there’s a swim-up bar?
-Day passes are $24.95/person.

 37. Sip bubbly at the Champagne Bar and explore Oxford Exchange